 You need a short term liquor licence to sell, supply or permit the consumption of liquor:

-- at an event or function from which you will derive a commercial or financial benefit
+• at an event or function where you'll gain a commercial or financial benefit

-- on a regulated premises, even if you don't derive any commercial or financial benefit.
+• on regulated premises, even if you don't get any commercial or financial benefit.

-If you intend to hold regular or recurring events you may want to consider applying for a short term (five year) licence instead.
+If you intend to hold regular or recurring events you can apply for a short term (5 year) licence instead.

-You don't need a liquor licence when holding an event or function on private premises where you are supplying liquor but are not deriving a commercial or financial benefit.
-For example, you don't need a liquor licence to host a birthday party at home where you're providing alcohol or alcohol is being consumed but not being sold.
+You don't need a liquor licence when holding an event or function on private premises where you're supplying liquor but not for commercial or financial benefit.
+For example, you don't need a liquor licence to host a birthday party at home where you're providing alcohol, or alcohol is being consumed but not sold.

 The host or person organising the event needs to apply for the licence.